“Energy for Creativity” at the University of Milan

 Excerpts from literary and philosophical writings are engraved on 4 monoliths made of Dekton, an innovative cladding material.

-Living Line by Speech Tchoban & Kuznetsov, with Velko 2000, is an installation constituted by a mirror strip which reflects the surrounding courtyard, thus alluding to the exchange of creative energy.
-In background: Yellow Tower, designed by Luca Trazzi with Veuve Cliquot.
+Living Line by Speech Tchoban & Kuznetsov, with Velko 2000, is an installation constituted by a mirror strip that reflects the surrounding courtyard, thus alluding to the exchange of creative energy.
+In the background: Yellow Tower, designed by Luca Trazzi with Veuve Cliquot.

-Black Hole, by Steve Blatz e Antonio Saracino, is a cylindrical installation which upper part recalls a Black Hole acting as an energy collector.
+Black Hole, by Steve Blatz e Antonio Saracino, is a cylindrical installation whose upper part recalls a Black Hole acting as an energy collector.

 Grand stairway portal: an installation by Alessandro Michele made of porcelains produced by Richard Ginori.

 Energia Brasileira is an exhibition on historic and contemporary Brazilian design, curated by Josè Roberto Moreira do Valle.